openscopeproject/MultiScreenSaver/README.md

 ![config](https://i.imgur.com/x315OE8.png)

-### Installation

-Extract screensaver into a suitable location and right click → install.

-To uninstall simply delete the file.

 ### Compilation

 This project is built with cmake and vcpkg and requires wxwidgets library.
 Install vcpkg first, then install wxwidgets into vcpkg and run cmake.
 Make sure to define `CMAKE_TOOLCHAIN_FILE` pointing to `vcpkg/scripts/buildsystems/vcpkg.cmake`.

-Optionally pass `VCPKG_TARGET_TRIPLET="x64-windows-static"` and `CMAKE_UPX_PATH=path/to/upx.exe` to link statically and compress the executable.
+Optionally pass `VCPKG_TARGET_TRIPLET="x64-windows-static"` and `CMAKE_UPX_PATH=path/to/upx.exe`
+to link statically and compress the executable.

-Config form is created using wxFormBuilder, `config_base*` files are auto generated and should not be edited/formatted.
+Config form is created using wxFormBuilder, `config_base*` files are auto generated and should not be edited or formatted.

 ### License